-Intel's 2nd Gen Xeon Scalable and Intel Optane DC Persistent Memory Join Forces for Good
+Intel's Xeon Scalable & Intel Optane DC Persistent Memory Join Forces for Good

 Dec 27, 2019